the-au-forml-lab/au_ccs_dissertation_template/md_version/main.md

 \begin{abstract}
 The abstract must not exceed 350 words.
-It must consist of the briefest possible summary of the thesis / dissertation and the conclusions reached.
+It consists of a succinct summary of the thesis/dissertation and the conclusions reached.
-Explanatory matter and opinion must be omitted.
+Opinions should be omitted.
 \end{abstract}

 \cleardoublepage